The Medieval King- Powerful or Pititful

 https://bibliotecanatalie.com/home/f/the-medieval-king-powerful-or-pitiful

-Jeb Smith is the author of four books to date, the most recent being Missing Monarchy: Correcting Misconceptions About The Middle Ages, Medieval Kingship, Democracy, And Liberty.
-Before that, he wrote and published Middle-earth Lore: Tolkien's Legends Revealed and another book on J.R.R.
-Tolkien's works, and also authored Defending Dixie's Land: What Every American Should Know About The South And The Civil War, written under the name Isaac C. Bishop.
-Smith has authored multiple articles on various blogs and websites, including History is Now Magazine and Medieval History.
+Jeb Smith is an author and speaker whose books include Missing Monarchy: Correcting Misconceptions About The Middle Ages, Medieval Kingship, Democracy, And Liberty And Defending Dixie's Land: What Every American Should Know About The South And The Civil War, written under the name Isaac C. Bishop.
+He also authored Defending the Middle Ages: Little Known Truths About the Crusades, Inquisitions, Medieval Women, and More.

 drummerboy